Caitlin-Sykes/Character-Creator/readme.md

     - Cait's JS Skills
     - Cait's decent JSON-writing skills
     - Cait's hours of playing Baldur's Gate 3
-    - Maybe some of Tracy's JS skills
+    - Some of Adam's JS skills
+=

 # To run:
     - In the "Backend" folder, run "pip install -r requirements.txt"